Skip to main content

 Terminal input

-Once the web server is running, open a web browser and go to http://localhost:8080 (by default) to access the Airflow UI.
+Once the web server is running, open a web browser and go to http://localhost:8080 (by default) to access the Airflow UI using the username and password from the last step

 Create a DAG file for your GX Cloud Checkpoint

-1. Open a terminal, browse to the dags folder of your Airflow project, and then run the following code to create a new DAG named gx_dag.py:
+1. Open a terminal, browse to the airflow folder in your home directory, and then run the following code to create a new DAG named gx_dag.py:

 Terminal input